Our Services

 This meant that not only could we provide emotional support within the remit of our professional training's, but we could offer high quality training in these areas also (as well as many others).

-Then in August 2017 we decided to develop our Education and Training strategy further and decided to have our professional training courses quality approved by one of our main regulating bodies - The National Counselling Society.
+Then in August 2017 we decided to develop our Education and Training strategy further and decided to have our professional training courses quality approved by one of our main regulating bodies - The National Counselling and Psychotherapy Society.